jfinkhaeuser/androdyne/README.markdown

 Sometimes it can be useful to get a stack trace deliberately; most often that's the case when you've encountered an error.
-It's entirely possible for you to use `ExceptionHandler.writeStackTrace()` manually, just pass in a new `Throwable` object.
+It's entirely possible for you to use `ExceptionHandler.writeStacktrace()` manually, just pass in a new `Throwable` object.
 You can also pass in a log tag and message, for further information - both will be submitted to the service.